kalyancheerla/writeups/CANSec_2024_CTF/beginner/Network_1_Packet_Hunt/README.md

 ```
 POST requests were simply chrome verifying cert signature using OCSP.
 Also, I found .goog is a domain level TLD dedicated for Google.

 GET requests is where the fake flags started apprearing and many had CTF in them.
 So, I immediately searched for strings containing CTF in them using Wireshark search (CTRL+F).
 Tweaked the options to `Packet bytes`, `String` and Non case-sensitive and found few hits.
-After looking through them I found 3 CTF flags where are as below,
+After looking through them I found 3 CTF flags which are as below,
 ```
 CTF{GaLvANiZ4D}
 CTF{sQu1R4}